duncanmcclean/dotfiles/README.md

 ### What's being used

+> **Changes in progress!** This list is no longer completely accurate.
+I'll come back and update this list at some point.

 - [Hammerspoon](https://www.hammerspoon.org/) for window management and keyboard shortcuts
 - [Oh My Zsh](https://ohmyz.sh/) is my shell (using iTerm as my terminal)
 - [Homebrew](https://brew.sh/) for dependency management